How to Do a Trademark Search: Everything You Need to KnowTrademark Law ResourcesTypes of Trademarks

 Cost is one of the main disadvantages of performing a trademark search.
 Doing a preliminary trademark search could be a time-consuming task, especially if you haven't conducted trademark searches in the past.
 After conducting a preliminary search, you should spend money on an online professional service or a trademark lawyer to conduct more thorough research for you.

 In general, hiring a trademark lawyer to do a trademark search is more costly than paying for a professional service.
 However, a trademark lawyer will be able to do the job for you more reliably.

 Even if cost deters you from doing a trademark search, you should keep in mind that a thorough search could prevent problems with unintentional infringement in the future.

 To federally register a trademark, you could spend between $275 and $400 per class of products and services.
 If the USPTO rejects your application, the agency will not refund you any fees.

 Checking Your Trademarks After Its Registration

 How can you see how your mark will be listed once you successfully register it?
 In the search page at uspto.gov, enter your trademark registration number and include RN after the number.
 RN is the code used for registered trademark searches.
 All information about your registered trademark should display on your search results.

 Get Helping With Learning How to Do a Trademark Search

-If you need learning how to do a trademark search, you can post your question or concern on UpCounsel's marketplace.
+If you need help learning how to do a trademark search, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.